SparkysWidgets/MinipHBFW/README.md

-Welcome To: MinipH Basic Example Firmware!!
+welcome To: MinipH Basic Example Firmware!!
 ================================

 ##### Note: This is for the MinipH Hardware Version 1 Branch